Know Your Tenant Rights

 Rent Increase Limits

-Landlords can only increase rent once per year, and only by the amount allowed by Ontario's guideline.
+Landlords can only increase rent once every 12 months, with at least 90 days' written notice, and only by the amount allowed by Ontario's guideline.
 The 2026 guideline is 2.1% (2025 was 2.5%).
-Increases below this guideline are almost always legal, while increases at or above the guideline may be contested.
+Increases above the guideline require LTB approval under section 126.

 Why it matters: Without these limits, landlords could raise rent dramatically, making housing unaffordable for tenants.

-Why it matters: Proper deposit handling protects tenants from losing their money and ensures landlords don't unfairly retain deposits.
+Why it matters: Proper deposit handling protects tenants from losing their money and prevents landlords from collecting deposits the law does not allow.

 Right to Rent Receipts